ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/create.rst

 Create Victim Assets
 --------------------

-The basic format for creating a Victim Asset is:
+The following example illustrates the basic format for creating a Victim Asset:

 .. code::